adamwhitman/ax_deploy_cs/README.md

 1. You need to have RTR enabled in the Response policy assigned to the device in Falcon.
 Ensure "runcscript" and "put" are also fully enabled.
 The script uses Crowdstrike RTR to push the agent out.
 You also need to have full Falcon admin priviliges.

-2. Follow the instruction to download an install the PSFalcon module. https://github.com/CrowdStrike/psfalcon/wiki/Installation
+2. Follow the instruction to download and install the PSFalcon module. https://github.com/CrowdStrike/psfalcon/wiki/Installation

 3. API Credentials: Interacting with the CrowdStrike Falcon API requires an API Client ID and Secret.
 You will need to create this from the Falcon console to use for the script.